 Based on the Green Communities Act of 2008, the Department of Energy Resources (DOER) has directed the vast majority of the Commonwealth’s RGGI proceeds into the state’s nation-leading energy efficiency programs delivered statewide by the state’s utilities and energy efficiency service providers through Mass Save®, and the Green Communities Designation and Grant Program for cities and towns.
 These programs and initiatives are fueling a cleaner energy future for the Commonwealth.

-From 2008-2017 Mass has taken over $470 million from the RGGI Auctions.
-Through 2015, Massachusetts had dispersed $372.9 million into energy programs designed to lower Green House Gas emissions.
-An additional $17.8 million was carried over into 2016.
-For more information on Mass and other participants investments of RGGI benefits, see RGGI, Inc.’s October 2017 Report “The Investment of RGGI Proceeds in 2015."
+From 2008-2021 Mass has taken in over $652 million from the RGGI Auctions.
+In 2018, Massachusetts invested $37.7 million, and $490 million since 2008, into energy programs designed to lower Green House Gas emissions.
+An additional $22.4million was committed for 2019.
+For more information on Mass and other participants' investments of RGGI benefits, see RGGI, Inc.’s July 2020 Report “The Investment of RGGI Proceeds in 2018."